Mold what is it?

 may contain is important for you and your family's health, especially if you intend to renovate or remodel.
 The contractors you

 hire may also need to understand what they are working with.
-Identifying possible asbestos containing material is a start, then a
+Identifying asbestos containing material is a start, then a

-which is virtually impossible to tell by just looking at it.
+virtually impossible to tell by just looking at it.
 Testing is the only conclusive way.

 When do you test for Asbestos?